Top 20 SEO Hacks You Can’t Afford To Ignore In Today’s Time

 5. Use Readable URLs

-URLs with 4-5 phrases separated by short dashes is the way it’s done these days.
+URLs with 4-5 phrases separated by short dashes are the way it’s done these days.
 Avoid using numbers in the URLs as it confuses the consumer as well as the machines.
 Stick to readable URLs for that easy click to be materialized.

 6. Create Your Own Keywords